xyr11/iskhubslow/README.md

 ## Planned Features
 For starters, here's what I *plan* to do:
-- Request data every minute from an API that checks every 5 minutes
+- Request data from an API that checks for response times
-- Determines if current response time is above "average" (the normal value) using data
+- Determines if current response time is slow using historical data
 - Condense information and tweets the results
 - I also tweet routinely every 4 hours about current statuses of KHub